Hyundai Hope On Wheels

 -

-St. Jude Children's Research Hospital: Received combined $500,000 in Young Investigator and Scholar Hope Grants for pediatric cancer research
+St. Jude Children's Research Hospital: Received combined funding in Young Investigator and Scholar Hope Grants for paediatric cancer research

 -

-The organization emphasizes two core values that should resonate throughout applications:
+The organisation emphasises two core values that should resonate throughout applications:

 - Love: Caring, respecting, and loving the children, doctors, researchers, and families in their community

-- Hope: Bringing hope to children and families suffering from pediatric cancer
+- Hope: Bringing hope to children and families suffering from paediatric cancer

-The organization fulfills its mission through funding innovative research, creating public awareness, stimulating social media conversation, and serving as a thought leader in pediatric cancer research.
+The organisation fulfils its mission through funding innovative research, creating public awareness, stimulating social media conversation, and serving as a thought leader in paediatric cancer research.

 Key Takeaways for Grant Writers